 Psychology & Mental Health

-In a recent study published in the Lancet, mid-life hearing loss was identified as the major risk factor for dementia because reduced hearing ability denies people access to a cognitively rich environment and can lead to social isolation and depression.
+In a recent study published in the Lancet, mid-life hearing loss was identified as the major risk factor for dementia.
+A reason for this is because reduced hearing ability denies people the connection and access to a cognitively rich environment, and this, in turn, can lead to social isolation and depression.

-Whilst the experience of hearing loss and intrusive tinnitus is different for everyone, there is no doubt that it reduces quality of life and in some instances, guidance from our Cubex Clinical Psychologist is essential to support people with strategies to improve mental well-being and ultimately make positive lifestyle changes for long term cognitive health.Book a Consultation & Discovery Session >
+While the experience of hearing loss and intrusive tinnitus is different for everyone, there is no doubt that it reduces the quality of life.
+Therefore, in some instances, guidance from our Psychologist is essential in supporting people with strategies to improve mental well-being and ultimately make positive lifestyle changes for long term cognitive health.

-Or call our Cubex Concierge to book in your Consultation & Discovery session to find out more
+Or call our Cubex Concierge to book in your Consultation & Discovery session to find out more.